alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/02_answer_is_not_knowledge.md

 ## Manufactured Knowledge Risk

-Manufactured knowledge occurs when output is treated as knowledge because it appears complete, sourced, repeated, or authoritative.
+Manufactured knowledge occurs when output is treated as knowledge because it appears complete, sourced, repeated, polished, or authoritative.

 This can happen when: